-Fiduciary funds are used to report assets held in a trustee or agency capacity for others and therefore are not available to support City programs.
+Fiduciary Funds - These funds are used to report assets held in a trustee or agency capacity for others and therefore are not available to support City programs.
 The reporting focus is on net position and changes in net position and is reported using accounting principles similar to proprietary funds.
 The purpose of the City's agency funds is to collect and remit to the related organizations various revenues.

 The emphasis in fund financial statements is on the major funds in either the governmental or business-type activities categories.
-Nonmajor funds by category are summarized into a single column.
 GASB No. 34 sets forth the minimum criteria (percentage of assets, liabilities, revenues or expenditures/expenses of either fund category or the governmental and enterprise combined) for the determination of major funds.
 The nonmajor funds are combined in a separate column in the fund financial statements.